 The financial statements are prepared under the historical cost convention with items recognised at cost value unless otherwise stated in the relevant Notes to these financial statements.
-The financial statements are prepared in Sterling, which is the functional currency of the Charity.
-Monetary amounts in these financial statements are round to the nearest £.
 The financial statements have been prepared in accordance with the Financial Reporting Standard 102 and with the Statement of Recommended Practice: Accounting and Reporting by Charities preparing their Accounts in accordance with Financial Reporting Standard 102 (effective January 2019), the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 (as amended) and the Companies Act 2006.
 Glasgow Womens Library meets the definition of a public benefit entity under FRS102.
 The Board believes that preparing the accounts on a going concern basis is appropriate.
 The principal accounting policies adopted in the preparation of the financial statements are set out below: